 The aroma and flavor of a bottle of red wine change drastically within the first ten to thirty minutes immediately after opening the bottle.
-Decanting the wine serves as a way to speed up this changing process – allowing you to fully allow the wine to aerate and release the full potential of the flavors and aromas.
+Decanting the wine serves as a way to speed up this changing process – allowing the wine to aerate and release the full potential of the flavors and aromas.

 Decanting wine is meant to soften the bitter taste of the tannins in the wine.

 Tannins are found inside the skin of fruits and vegetables, so they are transported into wine from the grapes.
 They’re what give red wines their distinct, dry sensation and flavor.

 This sensation is derived from the acidity of the tannins and the basicity of the saliva in your mouth interacting.
 When the two meet after a sip, it creates the bitter, puckering sensation of red wine.

 Yes, all wines have hints of tannins in them, but the amount & strength of flavor differs greatly.
 The first differentiation comes with whether the wine is red or white.

 Red wine is made by fermenting the fruit of red grapes including the juice, skin, seeds, and pulp.
 For white wine, they use just the juice of white grapes.